 While you can expect higher hotel rates in the capital, Lisbon is still a pretty affordable city for families to visit compared to Paris or Rome.
 And, there are a number of apart-style hotels that are absolutely perfect for families.
 Some moderately-priced, family-friendly options include:

-- Baixa House – very centrally located, offers two-bedroom apartments with a living room and kitchen starting at $175 per night in June
+- Baixa House – very centrally located, offers two-bedroom apartments with a living room and kitchen starting at $205 per night in the summer (just ask about whether or not AC is available!)

-- Martinhal Chiado Family Suites – suites with full kitchens and family-friendly amenities, but also full-service hotel (see full review) starting at $350 per night for a studio
+- Martinhal Chiado Family Suites – suites with full kitchens and family-friendly amenities, but also full-service hotel starting at $550 per night for a 1-bedroom and $689 for a 2-bedroom apartment

-- Dona Graça – self-catering apartments in the Graça district, a two-bedroom apartment with kitchen starts at $366/night in summer
+- Dona Graça – self-catering apartments in the Graça district, a two-bedroom apartment with kitchen starts at $345/night in summer

 For a one-week trip to Portugal, splitting your time between either Porto or Lisbon and one other region makes the most sense to give you a decent amount of time to explore both.
 If you are visiting Portugal with kids in the summer, I’d recommend a combination of Lisbon and either coastal Alentejo, south of Portugal on the coast, or the Algarve, Portugal’s famous southern rocky coast.